Brad Stewart

 Brad Stewart (born November 19, 1974) is an American bassist, best known for his work with hard rock bands Shinedown and Fuel.
 He now plays in Saliva, Society Red, and Burn Season.

 Career

 Shinedown

 Stewart was the second member to join Shinedown after vocalist Brent Smith.
 They met through a mutual friend of Smith’s A&R contact, local Jacksonville producer Pete Thornton.

 In March 2007, it was reported that Stewart had left Shinedown.
 No official statement was made, leaving fans to speculate.
-On September 20, 2008 on his newly-created MySpace account, Stewart posted a lengthy blog that provided information about his time with Shinedown and his controversial departure.
+On September 20, 2008 on his newly created MySpace account, Stewart posted a lengthy blog that provided information about his time with Shinedown and his controversial departure.
 He wrote of tensions between band members during the recording of Shinedown's second album, and stated "the reason I was given was that 'I never got over what happened in the studio and during the recording of Us and Them'."

 Amaru

-In 2007, Stewart joined the pop rock band Amaru, the brainchild of former Burn Season drummer Bobby Amaru.
+In 2007, Stewart joined the pop rock band Amaru, the brainchild of former Burn Season drummer and current Saliva lead singer Bobby Amaru.